L0AFSTER/L0AFSTER/README.md

   - 🚫People I do NOT have good history with .
   - 🚫Basic Dni
   - 🚫12 or under  , 18 or older
+  - 🚫fandoms / people im on thin ice with .
+  - 🚫If your Andiy . ( You stupid fuck , you know exactly what you did . /dir )

 ♡ ✔️INT !!
 -